A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Introduction

 We organize the remaining sections as follows.
 In Section~\ref{sec:Vehicle-Platoon-Dynamics}, we present the dynamical model of the vehicle platoon.
 We then describe our models for sudden braking and communication losses in Section~\ref{sec:Inter-vehicle-Distances-Under}.
-Following this, our proposed simulation approach for vehicle platoon dynamics is detailed in Section~\ref{sec:Time-Discretized-Simulation-Appr}, and its effectiveness is demonstrated through a numerical example in Section~\ref{sec:Numerical-Example}.
+Following this, our proposed simulation approach for vehicle platoon dynamics is explained in Section~\ref{sec:Time-Discretized-Simulation-Appr}.
+We then extend our simulation approach in Section~\ref{sec:FuelEfficiency} to analyze fuel efficiency of a vehicle platoon.
+We demonstrate the effectiveness of our approach through several simulation studies in Section~\ref{sec:Numerical-Example}.
 Finally, we conclude our paper in Section~\ref{sec:Conclusion}.

 \textbf{Notation:} The symbols ${\mathbb{R}}$, ${\mathbb{N}}_{0}$, and ${\mathbb{N}}$ represent the sets of real numbers, nonnegative integers, and positive integers, respectively.
 The notation $\|\cdot\|$ is used for the Euclidean norm and its corresponding induced submultiplicative matrix norm.
 The notation $\mu(\cdot)$ denotes the logarithmic matrix norm induced by the Euclidean norm, that is, $\mu(M)=\lambda_{\max}((M+M^\top)/2)$ for $M\in \mathbb{R}^{n\times n}$, where $\lambda_{\max}(\cdot)$ denotes the maximum eigenvalue.
 For any real number $a\in{\mathbb{R}}$, $\left\lfloor a\right\rfloor$ denotes the floor function, which yields the greatest integer less than or equal to $a$.
 Furthermore, $W(\cdot)$ denotes the Lambert $W$ function.